avacms/ssg/README.md

 A plugin for [Ava CMS](https://github.com/avacms/ava) that generates a complete static HTML site from your content.
 Deploy to GitHub Pages, Netlify, Cloudflare Pages, S3, or any static hosting provider — no PHP required on the production server.

 > **Alpha software.** This plugin is under early development and testing.
-It works for common site structures but may have edge cases with complex routing, custom plugin routes, or unusual configurations.
+It could work for common site structures but will have edge cases with complex routing, custom plugin routes, or unusual configurations.
 Please report issues and test thoroughly before deploying to production.

 ## Features